Bun Mang Vit (Vietnamese Duck Vermicelli Noodle Soup)

 After boiling and washing the bamboo shoots, we will tear/shred them into strips and sauté with aromatics and seasonings.
 Finally, we will drop them into the duck broth and simmer briefly.
 We often leave some of the cooked bamboo shoots to top the bowls as well.
 It’s just a matter of preference.
 The one that is simmered in the stock will be soft and juicy while the one that is sautéed only will have a slight chew and more flavors.

-In Vietnam, this duck and bamboo shoot noodle soup is usually served with a ginger dipping sauce.
+In Vietnam, this duck and bamboo shoot noodle soup is usually served with a ginger dipping sauce on the side.
 The main ingredients for the sauce are crushed ginger, fish sauce, and rice vinegar.

 a bowl of Vietnamese duck and bamboo shoot noodle soup

-You will also need rice vermicelli noodles and fresh herbs for the dish.
-We usually use scallion, cilantro, Vietnamese coriander and/or sawtooth leaves.
+Fresh herbs are also an important component of the dish.
+We usually use scallion, cilantro, Vietnamese coriander and/or sawtooth leaves to top the bowl.
 Vietnamese coriander (rau răm) and sawtooth leaves (ngò gai) are the herbs that pair particularly well with duck in Vietnamese cuisine.

 a bowl of bun mang vit (Vietnamese Duck Vermicelli Noodle Soup)